How to Access Mental Health Treatment in Australia

 • The way they’ve been feeling is affecting their ability to cope at work, school or in their relationships.

-Not only does creating a MHTP allow someone to be referred to appropriate support by a GP - it also gives the patient an opportunity to begin to outline how they’ve been feeling, what their needs are and what results they would like.
+Not only does creating an MHTP allow a GP to refer someone to appropriate support, but it also gives the patient an opportunity to begin describing how they’ve been feeling, what their needs are and what results they would like.

 A MHTP may include the following: